-Think about how much easier marketing is when you know exactly which companies to target — and not only who your target clients are, but what marketing messages would best resonate with them.
+Think about how much easier marketing is when you know exactly what companies to target and what marketing messages would best resonate with them.
 That's the dream, right?

 While we don't live in a perfect world, we do live in a world where inbound marketing and account-based marketing (ABM) exist.
 And, when these two strategies work together, this dream can become a reality.

-You may be pretty familiar with inbound marketing: creating content that delights customers.
+You may be pretty familiar with inbound marketing — creating content that attracts, converts, and delights customers.

 You may also know a thing or two about account-based marketing: aligning marketing and sales to deliver a consistent, personalized buying experience for prospects.
 But, because of their definitions, perhaps you think you have to choose between the two.

-To clarify, let's define and differentiate the two — and offer some tactics you can use to work these strategies into your existing marketing campaign.
-If you have no idea what account-based marketing even is, don't worry — that's what we're going to cover next.
+To clarify, let's define the two and offer some tactics around how to work these strategies into your existing marketing campaign.

 What is account-based marketing?